 It was James Alexander Craig who oversaw the hosting of the 7th world ploughing contest at Limepark in 1959, drawing competitors with their Massey Ferguson and other tractors and spectators from all over the world.
 This was probably Limepark’s finest hour as a working farm.
 By this time it was said Limepark had 365 acres of best quality land and the farmstead had 52 windows.
 (A acre for each day of the year and a window for each week).

-As farming modernised the quaint stone buildings and narrow lanes became impractical and most farms replaced their existing farm yards with steel sheds and space for ever increasing farm machinery but Limepark survived this and retained its charm but became unsustainable.
-It’s outbuildings took on new uses.
+Limepark survived this and retained its charm but became unsustainable.
+It’s outbuildings had to take on new uses.
 A boxing club held sessions in what is now The Long Barn.
-The local rugby club used it as changing rooms, and in 1970 the world renown Armoy Armada, 4 road racers used Limepark as a base for their motorbikes.
+The local rugby club used it as changing rooms, and in 1970 the world renown Armoy Armada (four road racers), used Limepark as a base for their motorbikes.

 In 1992 the Ward family became the owners of Limepark and what true custodians they were.
 By 1998 a major sensitive restoration project was completed on Limepark’s outbuildings and it began a new life as a vibrant events venue, hosting art exhibitions, international painting classes, alternative therapy events, writing workshops, supper clubs and corporate days.
 It was featured on ‘lesser spotted ulster’, ‘the thirsty traveller’ and several other television programmes.